Mishawaka Catholic Youth Ministry

 By age eighteen, the vast majority of young people have either made a lasting commitment to Christ or decided to walk away.
 That reality makes the years from middle school through young adulthood — roughly eleven to twenty-five — the most critical window for evangelization and formation the Church has.

-The St. John Bosco Commission exists to provide governance and support for a shared youth and young adult ministry across five Mishawaka parishes: St. Joseph, St. Monica, St. Bavo, St. Anthony, and Queen of Peace.
+The St. John Bosco Commission exists to provide governance and support for a shared youth ministry across four Mishawaka parishes — St. Joseph, St. Monica, St. Bavo, and Queen of Peace — and to act as a resource and partner for young adult ministry across the same communities.
 We're the structure that stands behind the new full-time Director of Youth & Young Adult Ministry — the lay team that carries the logistical, administrative, and operational weight so the Director can focus entirely on being with teens and young adults.

 Named for the patron saint of the young, this commission carries forward Don Bosco's conviction that young people deserve dedicated, professional attention and a real community of adults standing behind them.